“When you are in the place of your purpose, your needs will be drawn to you.”

 As purpose-driven leaders, our responsibility is obedience and preparation.

-Letting obedience narrow your lane — and trusting that purpose attracts what it’s meant to sustain.
+Release the need to be everything to everyone and the need to go after what isn’t yours; letting obedience narrow your lane and then trusting that purpose attracts what it’s meant to sustain.

 The Invitation